Prepared for Continuum Company

 Simulated LLM Responses

-We tested the three target queries against available information.
-Here is what an AI agent would likely answer today:
+Three target queries tested against currently available information.
+This is what an AI agent would likely answer today:

 Information Gap Analysis